-The Energy Committee intends to continue outreach and education for customers after enrollment in the Program.
+The Town intends to continue outreach and education for customers after enrollment in the Program.
 The costs and implementation will be handled by the Community Power Consultant, under the direction of the Town.
 These efforts will include:

 - Program impact: Key metrics relating to cost performance, renewable energy purchases and Program enrollment.
 Particularly as the Program accomplishments relate to progress towards the Town's ambitious short- and long- term goals for renewable energy and greenhouse gas emission reduction.
 This will also include the Energy Source Disclosure labels for the electricity supply; - Opt up campaigns: On-going campaigns to recruit participation into its optional product(s) that contain more renewable energy than required by law ("Opt up campaigns").
-Increasing participation in these products will serve the Town's goals to expand new renewable energy and reduce greenhouse gas emissions; - Customer awareness: Rights and procedures for Program participants; contact information for customer inquiries, responses to frequently asked questions, and details regarding the Program's electric supply and renewable attributes. - Public input: As the Program considers changes to further its progress toward a 100% renewable future and other goals, the Town, working through the Consultant, will manage outreach to solicit input and feedback from the community. - Program changes and evolution: Any changes in offerings and prices will be posted on the Community Power Program page on the Town's website.
+Increasing participation in these products will serve the Town's goals to expand new renewable energy and reduce greenhouse gas emissions; - Customer awareness: Rights and procedures for Program participants; contact information for customer inquiries, responses to frequently asked questions, and details regarding the Program's electric supply and renewable attributes.

+- Public input: As the Program considers changes to further its progress toward a 100% renewable future and other goals, Town will manage outreach to solicit input and feedback from the community. - Program changes and evolution: Any changes in offerings and prices will be posted on the Community Power Program page on the Town's website.

 The Program will utilize similar mediums for on-going education and outreach as for the initial launch education and outreach, including but not limited to: social media, traditional media, in-person meetings and presentations, outreach to local groups, video, and mail.
 Translation of all materials will be provided as necessary to reach communities with limited English proficiency.

-Exhibit III.
-Marlborough Community Power Survey
+Exhibit III: Swanzey Community Power Survey

-The Marlborough Community Power Survey was made available on the Community Power page of the Town's website beginning October 28th, 2021, and was published in the Monadnock Shopper News on December 3rd.
-66 responses were received before the published deadline, November 17th.
-Responses were compiled by the consulting team Standard Power and Good Energy, and are reported here, with implications for next steps for a Community Power Program.
+The Swanzey Community Power Survey was made available on the Community Power page of the Town's website beginning August 19th, 2021, and was published in the Monadnock Shopper News on September 8th.
+The published deadline for responses was September 17th.
+96 responses were received before the deadline, and five additional after the deadline to total 101 responses.
+Responses were compiled by consultants from Standard Power and Good Energy, and are reported here with implications for Swanzey Community Power.